 Step 2: Add the other 1/2 of the oil and then add your rinsed rice and stir to coat all of the rice.

-This step is very important to not only building flavor, but toasting the grains and coating them with oil will help prevent it from clumping.
+This step is very important to not only building flavor but toasting the grains and coating them with oil will help prevent it from clumping.

 Be sure to check the package of the rice you use for cooking time, most will say 15-20 minutes.

-Top 2 Tips to Cooking Rice
+Top 2 Tips for Cooking Rice

 - Don't lift the lid.
 Resist!
 Hold back the urge to lift that lid and take a peak.
 The minute you lift the lid of the pot and that steam escapes, you've messed with the perfect balance of liquid to rice!
 Unless you smell something badly burning (which would usually mean the liquid to rice ratio was off from the start), leave that lid on!